 5. Hormone assays.
 Analyzing blood levels of progesterone and estradiol can allow your veterinarian to better characterize the stage of your queen’s estrous cycle.

 6. Imaging.
 Ultrasound may be used to assess your cat’s uterus and ovaries.

 How will my veterinarian treat my cat’s infertility?

 In all cases, cats are likely to benefit from improved management.
-Ensure that your cat is receiving adequate quantities of a high-quality, well-balanced diet.
-Keep your cat in a stress-free environment; take care to eliminate overcrowding and other sources of stress.
-All breeding females should receive at least 14 hours of daylight per day, and should be allowed to breed several times per day during estrus.
+Ensure that your cat is receiving adequate quantities of a high-quality, well-balanced diet, keep your cat in a stress-free environment, and take care to eliminate overcrowding and other sources of stress.
+All breeding females should receive at least 14 hours of daylight per day and should be allowed to breed several times per day during estrus.

 Work with your veterinarian to determine the best course of action for your cat.